-More and more individuals in Louisiana and across the country are struggling with credit cards and other unsecured debts such as store cards, gas cards, medical bills, doctor bills and more.
-If you're in debt, you may be seriously considering credit counseling to help you take control of debts.
-In fact, if you have a high level of debt and decide to pursue bankruptcy, it's now required that you go through credit counseling prior to filing for bankruptcy.
+These days, more and more individuals in Louisiana and across the country are struggling with credit cards and other unsecured debts such as store cards, gas cards, medical bills, doctor bills and more.
+If unmanageable credit card is also a reality for you, you may be seriously considering credit counseling.
+In fact, if you have a serious level of debt and are also considering bankruptcy, it's now required that you undergo credit counseling prior to filing for bankruptcy.

-If you are facing a financial hardship and want to explore your debt relief options, you can get your free debt relief evaluation and savings estimate at no obligation.
+If you are experiencing a financial hardship and need to explore your debt relief options, you can get your free debt relief evaluation and savings estimate at no obligation.

 Could Debt Relief Help You?
 Get your free debt relief analysis and saving estimate today.

-With debt settlement, which is a viable option for individuals looking to avoid bankruptcy, it is interesting to note that if credit card companies decide eventually to "sell off" your debt as "bad debt" to a collection agency, creditors may get as little as 10 cents on the dollar, so it is not surprising that credit card companies may be willing to accept a reasonable settlement offer made by you or by a debt settlement company on your behalf.
+With debt settlement, it is interesting to note that if credit card companies decide eventually to "sell off" your debt as "bad debt" to a collection agency, creditors may get as little as 10 cents on the dollar, so it is not surprising that credit card companies may be willing to accept a reasonable settlement offer made by you or by a debt settlement company on your behalf.
 It is important to be aware that when consumers default on the terms of credit card agreements to set aside monies in a settlement fund, creditors may threaten or take legal action.
 In addition, money saved through credit card settlements are subject to federal taxation.
 Finally, debt settlement typically will have a negative impact on personal credit, but not as serious or long lasting of an impact as personal bankruptcy.

 The bottomline is, whether you choose to enroll in a debt consolidation program, debt settlement service, or even turn to the state for financial assistance, it is important to understand clearly how much debt relief can potentially save, how long it will take to realize those savings, and the impact that any debt relief program could have on personal credit and taxes.
 Get your free debt relief analysis and savings estimate.